-- Gather the materials and take the steps you will need (in addition to the online application) to apply: - A maximum of a four-page curriculum vitae (CV). - Select a home institution mentor and submit your mentor's CV. - o Two letters of support, one of which must be written by the home institution faculty mentor. - All graduate transcripts. - A statement describing any additional financial assistance such as assistantships, fellowships, or grant commitment that the applicant will also receive if selected for the HPRS program. - If you haven't already done so, first register at MyRWJF. - Then go to www.rwjf.org/cfp/hprs4 and click on "Apply Online."
+- Gather the materials and take the steps you will need (in addition to the online application) to apply: - Select a home institution mentor; - Your mentor's curriculum vitae CV (maximum of 12 pages; an NIH biosketch is also acceptable); - Your CV (maximum of four pages); - Identify two people to provide a reference for you, one of whom must be your home institution mentor.
+Share this CFA with them and obtain their email addresses for the online application; - Doctoral transcript. - If you haven't already done so, first register at MyRWJF. - Then go to www.rwjf.org/cfp/hprs5 and click on "Apply Online."
 From there, you'll be able to follow the instructions and use the templates provided online. - Be sure to allow yourself plenty of time to register for MyRWJF, familiarize yourself with the online submission requirements, gather all your materials, and complete all sections of the application.
 Because we receive so many applications, staff may not be able to assist all applicants in the final 24 hours before the submission deadline. - RWJF will accept only those applications that are completed and submitted at the time of the deadline.
 Because one of our Guiding Principles is to treat everyone with fairness and respect, RWJF's deadline policy applies to all applicants.
 If you experience a problem with the online application system that may prevent you from submitting on time, please notify the program administrator immediately by clicking on the "Contact Us" link found in the "Resources" area on the left side of most screens within the online application site.

-Each application will be reviewed by multiple independent reviewers.
-Reviewers will use transcripts; letters of recommendation; essays; the application itself; and other appropriate materials as the basis for determining the extent to which candidates meet the eligibility requirements and advance in the process.
-A group of semifinalists will be selected to participate in web-based interviews that will occur in late April through May 2020.
+Each application will be reviewed to determine if applicants meet the eligibility requirements and advance in the review process.
+Multiple independent reviewers will use the application itself, essays, references, transcript, and other appropriate materials to evaluate each application.

+A group of semifinalists will be selected to participate in web-based interviews that will occur in May 2021.
 Finalists for the program will be selected once all interviews are complete.
 Finalists will be required to submit additional documentation, including having their home institution complete a form acknowledging its role.
 Applications that are incomplete by the deadline will not be reviewed.